What Is A Down Jacket? The Complete Guide

-Some manufacturers have ditched the simple approach of specifying a temperature range their down jackets are suitable for.
+Some manufacturers have ditched the simple approach of specifying a temperature range for their down jackets are suitable for.
 Instead, they’ve created a system specific to their own products.

-I’ve taken the systems of the big five outdoor gear companies and broken them down into an easy to understand system.
+I’ve taken the systems of the big five outdoor gear companies and broken them down into an easy-to-understand system.
 Check out the guide here: down jacket temperature rating demystified.

 Are Down Jackets Waterproof?